emilgras/semester-project/digital-ocean-guide.md

 ### 4. When you have succesfully installed the two vagrant plugins, we will actually start doing something. cd (change directory)    into your book_download directory inside your db_course_nosql that you have cloned from Helges github profile.

 `$ cd {path/to/your/project}/book_download`

-### 5. Enter the following command to create a new Droplet on Digital Ocean.
+### 5. Enter the following command to create a new Droplet on Digital Ocean

 `$ vagrant up --provider=digital_ocean`